Get,

 This ayurvedic herb has diverse beneficial properties that help with its potential uses which are discussed as follows:

-Potential Uses of Chamomile for the Brain:
+1. Potential Uses of Chamomile for the Brain

-Chamomile tea is usually may be taken in cases of insomnia a sleep disorder marked by lack of sleep.
-The flavonoids and apigenin present in the herb might bind to a receptor in the brain (benzodiazepine receptor) which may causes slowing down of the brain activity and induces sleep.
+• Potential Uses of Chamomile for Sleep Disorders: Chamomile tea is usually may be taken in cases of insomnia a sleep disorder marked by lack of sleep.
+The flavonoids and apigenin present in the herb might bind to a receptor in the brain (benzodiazepine receptor) which may causes slowing down of brain activity and induce sleep.
 It might be used in children who are unable to fall asleep due to severe pain and in cases of difficulty falling asleep due to nervousness or anxiety.2, 3

-Usually, the oil extracted from the flowers is inhaled as vapours and it might produce a calming effect and reduces pain as well.
+• Potential Uses of Chamomile for Anxiety: Usually, the oil extracted from the flowers is inhaled as vapours and it might produce a calming effect and reduces pain as well.
 Thus, it may show beneficial effects in mild to moderate anxiety disorder.2,3

-Animal studies have shown that chamomile delays the start of a seizure episode.2 Human trials are required to establish this effect of chamomile on humans.
+• Potential Uses of Chamomile for Epilepsy: Animal studies have shown that chamomile delays the start of a seizure episode.2 Human trials are required to establish this effect of chamomile on humans.

-The inhaled vapours produce calmness and reduce pain and can be used in headaches that appear before seizures, during nervousness, and during episodes of hysteria.3
+• Potential Uses of Chamomile in Headache: The inhaled vapours produce calmness and reduce pain and can be used in headaches that appear before seizures, during nervousness, and during episodes of hysteria.3

-However since insufficient studies are available, for conditions for brain it is important to consult your medical practitioner for advice as the herb may have different effects on individuals.
+However, since insufficient studies are available, for conditions for brain it is important to consult your medical practitioner for advice as the herb may have different effects on individuals.

-Potential Uses of Chamomile in Anorexia Nervosa:
+2. Potential Uses of Chamomile in Anorexia Nervosa

 Anorexia nervosa is an eating disorder where a person experiences lack of appetite.
-Chamomile oil vapours may elevate mood, reduce nervousness, and stimulate the appetite and might thus be used in persons with anorexia nervosa.3
+Chamomile oil vapors may elevate mood, reduce nervousness, and stimulate the appetite and might thus be used in persons with anorexia nervosa.3

-Potential Uses of Chamomile in Common Cold:
+3. Potential Uses of Chamomile in Common Cold

 Chamomile tea can be taken to relieve the symptoms of a common cold.
-Another way in which the plant can be used for this purpose is by boiling the flowers in water and inhaling the steam so produced.8 You must consult a doctor for cold.
+Another way in which the plant can be used for this purpose is by boiling the flowers in water and inhaling the steam so produced.8 You must consult a doctor for a cold.

-Potential Uses of Chamomile for the Heart:
+4. Potential Uses of Chamomile for the Heart

 It is said that persons who consume more flavonoids might have a lesser risk of death due to coronary heart disease.
 Chamomile has a good amount of flavonoids, but more studies must be done to validate how useful it is in preventing coronary heart disease.2 You must always consult a qualified for diagnosis and

-Potential Uses of Chamomile for Diabetes:
+5. Potential Uses of Chamomile for Diabetes

-Potential Uses of Chamomile for the Gut:
+6. Potential Uses of Chamomile for the Gut

 Consumption of chamomile tea between meals might help to relieve heartburn, gastritis, gastric spasms (excessive gut muscle contraction), and flatulence.3,9 We may need further studies that can give evidence for these benefits on humans.

-Potential Uses of Chamomile for the Bones:
+7. Potential Uses of Chamomile for the Bones

-In osteoporosis, where the bone mass reduces, chamomile extract stimulates the bone-forming cells by interacting with the estrogen receptors (anti-estrogen effect) and may help improve the condition.2 It is always better to consult a doctor before you use chamomile for your bone problems there may be several underlying causes that may need to to analysed before prescribing chamomile for its benefits.
+In osteoporosis, where the bone mass reduces, chamomile extract stimulates the bone-forming cells by interacting with the estrogen receptors (anti-estrogen effect) and may help improve the condition.2 It is always better to consult a doctor before you use chamomile for your bone problems there may be several underlying causes that may need to to analyzed before prescribing chamomile for its benefits.

-Potential Uses of Chamomile for the Skin:
+8. Potential Uses of Chamomile for the Skin

 In eczema, where there are patches of irritated, inflamed, and cracked skin, external application of chamomile has been found to be useful in studies.
 Chamomile might be useful in case of bacterial infections, wounds, sunburns, corns, patchy areas on the scalp due to cradle caps used in infants, and skin irritation post-radiation therapy.
 Chamomile oil extract can be massaged, or a cloth can be soaked in chamomile tea and applied to the affected area.
 It might also be used as a cosmetic due to its anti-inflammatory and antioxidant properties.2,3